Scaling limit of first passage percolation geodesics on planar maps: The time reversal of the uniform peeling exploration

 where we recall that $(q_k)_{k\ge 1}$ is the weight sequence, $W^{(\ell)}$ is the partition function of maps of perimeter $2\ell$ for all $\ell \ge 1$, and $c_{\bf q}$ appears in \eqref{eq asymptotique W}.
 It is known that $\nu $ is a probability measure (see e.g.\@ Lemma 5.2 of \cite{StFlour}).
 Under $\P^{(\ell)}_\infty$, the perimeter process $(P(n))_{n\ge 0}$ is the Doob $h$-transform of the $\nu$-random walk starting at $\ell$, using the harmonic function $h^\uparrow$ on $\Z_{\ge 1}$ defined by

 See e.g.\@ Remark 7.5 of \cite{StFlour}.
-This Doob $h$-transform can be interpreted as a conditioning of the $\nu$-random to always stay positive.
-Besides, under $\P^{(\ell)}$, the perimeter process $(P(n))_{n\ge 0}$ is a Markov chain starting at $\ell$, which is absorbed at zero with transition probabilities for all $n\ge 0$, $p \ge 1, k \in \Z$,
+This Doob $h$-transform can be interpreted as a conditioning of the $\nu$-random {walk} to always stay positive. {Moreover}, under $\P^{(\ell)}$, the perimeter process $(P(n))_{n\ge 0}$ is a Markov chain starting at $\ell$, absorbed at zero, with transition probabilities for all $n\ge 0$, $p \ge 1, k \in \Z$,

 See the second display of page 53 of \cite{BBCK} coming from Proposition 6.3 of \cite{BBCK}.

 The tail behavior of $\nu$ is well understood for $\bf q$ of type $a$ thanks to Propositions 5.9 and 5.10 of \cite{StFlour}.
 We have, when $a \in (3/2,5/2)$, as $k\to \infty$,